My Computer Has Started to Shut Down Randomly. Could It Be the Fan?

 Computer fans and dust

-The problem is the “pulling air in” part also pulls in dust and dirt.
-This detritus accumulates into clumps that, if left unchecked, eventually block the vents through which the air is supposed to move.
-This can happen both outside your computer, where it might be visible, as well as inside, where it’s not.
+The problem is that the “pulling air in” part also pulls in dust and dirt.
+This buildup accumulates into clumps and coatings that, left unchecked, eventually block the vents through which the air is supposed to move.
+This can happen both outside your computer, where it might be visible, or inside, where it’s not.

-The result is your fans might well be running but can’t do their job because the airflow is blocked.
-In fact, the fan motors themselves end up adding even more heat to the mix.
+The result is that your fans may be running, but they can’t do their job because the airflow is blocked by the accumulation of dust.
+In fact, the fan motors add more heat to the mix.

 Cleanliness is cool

-As you might imagine, the solution is fairly clear: keep the area around your computer clean and clear, and periodically check for accumulations of dust and dirt in and around your computer.
+As you might imagine, the solution is fairly clear: keep the area around your computer clean and clear, and periodically check for buildups of dust and dirt in and around your computer.

 More specifically: